 The spell is called Bloody Pox.
 This is it’s in-game description: ‘Shunned even by many occultists for the prolonged suffering it inflicts, this abhorrent curse calls down a virulent plague to spread amongst foes, inexorably sapping their life force and causing them to bleed from every orifice’

 On the other hand… um, OK there is no other hand… you’re pretty much done bang to rights if Hans Blix comes looking for WMD’s…

 Anyway, soon I ran into a huge mob of monsters… Dozens filled the screen – a good time to pass around some Bloody Pox like colourful pills at a rave.
 Bad move… first the game lagged trying to comprehend the sheer magnitude of the war crime in progress… then my character started warping through the landscape at top speed – passing through many familiar sights till I finally ended up in a deserted place called ‘Old Grove’.
 Uh oh..

 I was completely alone in Old Grove till I found this guy:

-Loot Test: Two words for you – Cloth Strap.
+I’ve got two words for you – Cloth Strap.
 The first piece of loot I found in Grim Dawn.

-That gives (0+6)/20.13= Score of 0.3
+I make that (0+6)/20.13= Score of 0.3

-You can get into the alpha here.
+You can get into the alpha yourself here.